pycharming/lantern_aws/README.md

 try and compare).

-Once the location you want is in `cloud.providers`, if the size you want is not in `cloud.profiles` you can add it; see the entries already there for reference.
+Once the location you want is in `cloud.providers`, if the size you want is not in `salt/salt_cloud/cloud.profiles` you need to add it; see the entries already there for reference.
 If there is no entry with the size you want, try `bin/do_fps.py print_sizes` (or just take a guess if you feel lucky; they're named rather consistently).

 If you have changed either configuration file, you will need to push and apply your new configuration to the cloudmaster.
 If you're deploying to the